NikolayKolev1989/Software-Academy/README.md

-# A place to upload my homework from Software-Academy
+# A place to upload my homework from SoftwareAcademy